 · Fruit and vegetables for snack time will be provided for the children by the setting.
 We are requesting that no fruit and vegetables are brought into the setting by parents and carers.

 · No toys, books, dressing up outfits, jewellery, accessories etcetera are to be brought into the setting from home.

 · The government is currently advising anyone with either a high temperature (37.8c or more), a new persistent cough or loss of taste and smell (anosmia) to have a Covid-19 test.
-If any member of your household, or a household that you have been in contact with starts displaying these symptoms, your child will not be permitted to attend the setting for fourteen days.
+If any member of your household, or a household that you have been in contact with starts displaying these symptoms, your child will not be permitted to attend the setting for ten days.
 This applies to all adults and children who are within the household, even if they are not currently showing any symptoms.

 · We ask also that parents and carers do not give their children any medication that masks a temperature in order to send them into the setting.

 · Children should not attend the setting if they have a runny nose, even if they are feeling well, due to the increased risk of infection from bodily fluids and the increased physical contact that this will require from the practitioner.